FareHarbor/fareharbor-docs/external-api/faqs-and-best-practices.md

 This response indicates that FareHarbor sent a webhook to `https://my.webhook.url/`, but the server RECEIVING the webhook (i.e., your server) experienced an error.
-To resolve this, contact whoever is responsible for your server, and ask them to look through the server logs around the time when that webhook was sent.
+To resolve this, contact the person who is responsible for your server, and ask them to look through the server logs around the time when that webhook was sent.
 This should reveal the problem.

 It is up to folks on your side to resolve the problem.
 It may involve a reconfiguration or modification of your server software.